 Acquisition of immovable property by residents

-After that an agreement has been reached between the Vendor and the Buyer relative to the sale/acquisition of an immovable property, one has to consider various issues before entering into a promise of sale agreement, namely:
+After that an agreement has been reached between the Vendor and the Buyer relative to the buying and selling of an immovable property, one has to consider various issues before entering into a promise of sale agreement, namely:

 • The Purchase Price

 • If there is Ground rent imposed on the particular property

 • Payment terms (whether Purchaser shall require a bank loan)

 • Works to be undertaken by the owner in the property

 • Term of Promise of Sale Agreement: when the final deed can be signed

 • Deposit paid (See more details on the page Property related matters)